 In these cases, it is possible for one parent to petition to limit or remove the other parent’s custody or visitation rights.
 Parents can request that the court implement drug testing into custody proceedings, but this can only be done under certain circumstances.

 Drug testing in a custody dispute is going to involve more than just verbal accusations.
 The truth is that divorces can become emotional, and many people make accusations that may or may not be true.
 There will need to be some kind of concrete proof that a person’s former spouse is suffering from a drug abuse problem.
 Evidence to prove this abuse could include:

-If a judge does decide that the custody situation warrants drug testing, they will usually opt for the least intrusive method testing.
+If a judge does decide that the custody situation warrants drug testing, they will usually opt for the least intrusive method of testing.
 They may also require that the other parent (the one making accusations of drug abuse) also undergo drug testing.

 It is important to remember that a positive drug test will not automatically mean a person loses their parental rights to custody or visitation.
 Any positive drug test that comes back will be weighed alongside other evidence related to a custody case.
 The ultimate goal of the California family court system is to ensure the child is being properly cared for.

 If you have questions about how drug abuse affects child custody in California, you need to speak to an attorney as soon as possible.
 We understand that these issues can be emotional and challenging.
 The compassionate child custody attorneys at the Law Offices of Stephanie L. Mahdavi are ready to explain the ins and outs of drug testing and help you ensure that your child is properly cared for.
-When you need a Westlake Village child custody attorney, you can contact us for a free consultation of your case by clicking here or calling 805-379-4550.
+When you need a Westlake Village child custody attorney, you can contact us for a consultation of your case by clicking here or calling 805-379-4550.